trademapper/trademapper-js/_pages/04_faq.md

 ---

 __What format does my dataset need to be in?__
    Currently TradeMapper will only recognise CSV files (comma separated-values).
 Data stored in Excel can easily be converted to CSV (File->Save as-> CSV (Comma delimited).
 Do not use any commas within your numerical data as TradeMapper will treat the data incorrectly (e.g. 100,000 should be 100000).
+Do not have zeros in your dataset, leave the cells blank instead.

 __Which country name should I use (e.g. DRC or Democratic Republic of Congo)?__
    TradeMapper only recognises 2-letter ISO country codes (e.g. United Kingdom = GB).
 This is a widely used standard and 2-letter country codes can be found in ‘A guide to using the CITES Trade Database’ http://trade.cites.org/cites_trade_guidelines/en-CITES_Trade_Database_Guide.pdf.